 The brand structure is represented by six components: brand identity, the vision, the mission, the guarantee, the purpose and the image.
-(Dumbraveanu, D., 2008).
+(Dumbraveanu, 2008, p.248-2570).
 Brand identity means that set of tangible elements like brand name, logo and baseline that are sustain the story behind the brand.